Tehnix/yesod-mailchimp-campaigns/README.md

 ## Deploying

 To deploy the yesod app, take a look at the Yesod book chapter [Deploying your Webapp](http://www.yesodweb.com/book/deploying-your-webapp).
-I personally like to use Keter, but that is entirely up to you.
+I personally like to use Keter (with `stack exec -- yesod keter`), but that is entirely up to you.

 ### Background Jobs